Signed in as:

-If you’re finding it difficult to contract your pelvic floor or if you’re not sure if you are contracting your pelvic floor correctly then HPC™ provides a platform to facilitate a new brain-pelvic floor connection.
+If you’re finding it difficult to contract your pelvic floor or if you’re not sure if you are contracting your pelvic floor correctly then Internal Pelvic Floor therapy provides a platform to facilitate a new brain-pelvic floor connection.
 To contract a muscle group you need to first connect with that muscle group.

-If you are wanting to become pregnant, HPC™ is a really useful tool for finding out the baseline tone in your pelvic floor.
+If you are wanting to become pregnant, Internal Pelvic Floor therapy is a really useful tool for finding out the baseline tone in your pelvic floor.
 Where and how we carry tension in our pelvic floor can have implications for how well our body can expand to grow a baby and how our body can expand to birth a baby.

 Whether you had a straightforward vaginal delivery, or you experienced perineal tearing, an episiotomy, intervention with forceps or vacuum, had a long labour, or even a quick birth, the tissues of the pelvic floor are often simply rehabilitated via pelvic floor contractions alone.
-Enter HPC™ - you'll realise that with pelvic floor tissue trigger point release, your ability to achieve a high quality efficient pelvic floor contraction is possible without having to perform hundreds of pelvic floor exercises a day.
+Enter Internal Pelvic Floor therapy and especially Holistic Pelvic Care™ - you'll realise that with pelvic floor tissue trigger point release, your ability to achieve a high quality efficient pelvic floor contraction is indeed possible as an adjunct to performing pelvic floor exercises.

 Holistic Pelvic Care™ uses great empathy and respect to gently help women's bodies recover from trauma.

 Our approach to assessing and treating the pelvic floor can be external by palpating for tone and contraction near your sit bones in a lying position.
-The most accurate way to measure pelvic floor contraction and tone is via internal palpation and Osteopath Haylee Finn is qualified to perform this (check out Holistic Pelvic Care™).
+The most accurate way to measure pelvic floor contraction and tone is via internal palpation and Osteopath Haylee Finn is qualified to perform this.